 It is particularly important to take these measures as early in the evening as possible, as migrants begin their nocturnal migrations at dusk, during spring and fall migration periods.
 In addition to helping birds, these efforts have the additional benefits of reducing energy usage and saving money.

 There are two simple actions people can take to have a big impact on birds:

 - Shield outdoor lights to prevent light from being emitted upwards.

-- Turn off lights before midnight during bird migration seasons (April-May and August-September).
+- Turn off lights as early as possible during bird migration seasons (April-May and August-September).